Jeffer-Hernandez/cisc_3142/Lab3/lab3.md

     std::string local_str;
 }
 ```
-- `global_str` is global variable, so the value is empty string.
+- `global_str` is a global variable, so the value is empty string.
-- `global_int` is global variable, so the value is zero.
+- `global_int` is a global variable, so the value is zero.
 - `local_int` is a local variable which is uninitialized, so it has a undefined value.
 - `local_str` is also a local variable which is uninitialized, but it has a value that is defined by the class.
 So it is an empty string.